top of page

 Let’s make this real and doable.
 Here are some simple ways to embrace movement as medicine:

-Stretch upon waking.
-A few gentle stretches can wake up your body and mind.
-You can this when you get up or even when you are still in bed!
+• Stretch upon waking: A few gentle stretches can wake up your body and mind.
+You can do this when you get up or even while still in bed!

-Seated exercises.
-If you’re managing fatigue or mobility challenges, chair yoga or seated stretches and exercise are excellent options.
-YouTube is a great resource for these
+• Seated exercises: If you’re managing fatigue or mobility challenges, chair yoga or seated stretches and exercises are excellent options.
+YouTube is a great resource for these.

-Intentional breathing and movement.
-Practices like Tai Chi, Qigong, or mindful breathing with arm movements can reduce stress and promote balance.
-While finding a community to do this with is super motivating, YouTube is also a great resource for this.
+• Intentional breathing and movement: Practices like Tai Chi, Qigong, or mindful breathing with arm movements can reduce stress and promote balance.
+While finding a community to do this with is super motivating, YouTube is also a great resource.

-Breaks for movement.
-Every hour, stand up, stretch, or move for a minute.
-It adds up.
-I put an alarm on my phone so that I get that cue every hour - sometimes it is as simple as heel raises and jazz hands.
+• Breaks for movement: Every hour, stand up, stretch, or move for a minute.
+It adds up!
+I put an alarm on my phone to remind me every hour.
+Sometimes, it’s as simple as heel raises and jazz hands.

 Movement for Chronic Illness: A Gentle Approach

-For those living with chronic conditions—whether MS, Ankylosing Spondylitis, fibromyalgia, or even that aging thing —movement can feel daunting.
+For those living with chronic conditions—whether MS, Ankylosing Spondylitis, fibromyalgia, or even that aging thing—movement can feel daunting.
 But gentle, consistent movement tailored to your abilities is a cornerstone of healing.
 It helps reduce joint stiffness, supports nerve health, and enhances overall vitality.
 Remember, it’s not about pushing through pain but about nurturing your body’s capacity for resilience.
-And please remember - SAFETY FIRST.
-When in doubt - ask for help from a friend, a trainer, a physio...
+And please remember—safety first!
+When in doubt, ask for help from a friend, a trainer, or a physiotherapist.

-There are also 7 primal moves you can work into your everyday, even seated - squat, lunge, twist, push, pull, hinge (or bend) and gait (locomotion).
-For example if you sqat down to pick something up - do that squat 4 more times.
+There are also seven primal moves you can work into your everyday routine, even while seated: squat, lunge, twist, push, pull, hinge (or bend), and gait (locomotion).
+For example, if you squat down to pick something up, do that squat four more times.

 A Personal Reflection

 I’ve lived with MS for decades, and I know firsthand how easy it is to let movement slide whenever I start to let "busy" be the boss.
-But I also know how great - no, fantastic - even a few minutes of mindful movement can make me feel - and I am always stronger for it.
+But I also know how great—no, fantastic—even a few minutes of mindful movement can make me feel.
+I am always stronger for it.
 It’s a way to remind my body that it’s alive, capable, and worth caring for.
-It’s not about doing it perfectly—it’s about showing up and doing something
+It’s not about doing it perfectly—it’s about showing up and doing something.

 Your Invitation